 People with oily skin can look for a natural, oil-free cleanser that helps break down and wash away excess sebum without adding even more oil to the skin.
 A number of mild cleansers are available specifically for acne-prone skin.

 People with oily skin may also have an oily scalp.
 This excess oil can move to the face and encourage breakouts.
-Washing the hair each day may help control oil and reduce breakouts.
+Washing the hair each day or more regularly than usual may help control oil and reduce breakouts.

 People with oily skin who are prone to acne may benefit from using a gentle toner to help unclog the pores.
-Products containing ingredients such as salicylic acid or glycolic acid may help balance the skin’s pH and keep the pores clear.
+Products containing ingredients such as salicylic acid may help balance the skin’s pH and keep the pores clear.

 Find a gentle moisturizer